Making requests to paginated REST Admin API endpoints

 rel parameter, where

 relation-types describes the relation of the linked page to the current page of results.
 The value can either be

-The URL in the link header can include up to two parameters:
+The URL in the link header can include up to three parameters:

 page_info: A unique ID used to access a certain page of results.
 The

 page_infoparameter can't be modified and must be used exactly as it appears in the link header URL.

 limit: The maximum number of results to show on the page.

 fields: A comma-separated list of which fields to show in the results.
 This parameter only works for some endpoints.